kiranbangde/Jenkins-/README.md

 ## Workflow of jenkins

+1. Developer commits chnages to the source code .
+2. Continous integration server pulls that code trigger a build.
+3. build application is then deployed on the testing server for testing.
+4. After testing the application , it is then deployed to the production server
+5. The concerned team are constantly notified about the build and test results.

 ## What is artifactory ?

 It is a repository where our final code is stored means ready to use code is store.
 Used for future used .